Sarbjit Cheema: Film career

-He started his Film career by appearing in the lead role in film Pind Di Kudi in 2004, with Sheeba Bhakri and Veena Malik.
+He started his Film career by appearing in the lead role in film Pind Di Kurhi in 2004, with Sheeba Bhakri and Veena Malik.
 He then appeared in Apni Boli Apna Des in 2009.
-He worked in film Punjab Bolda in 2013, starring with Anisha Pooja, Gurchet Chitrakar, B.N Sharma, Binnu Dhillon, Karamjit Anmol, Amarjit Cheema.
+He worked in film Punjab Bolda in 2013, starring with Anisha Pooja, Gurchet Chitrakar, B.N.
+Sharma, Binnu Dhillon, Karamjit Anmol, Amarjit Cheema.
 He also worked in Punjabi film named Haani with Harbhajan Mann, which was released in 2013.
 He also worked in a film named Ashke in 2018, starring with Amrinder Gill.